sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 - **We start by defining a base case:** The simplest version of the problem that can be solved without recursion.
 This serves as the stopping condition for the recursive calls.
 - **We then define the recursive case:** The more complex version of the problem that can be broken down into smaller sub-problems.
 In the recursive case, the function calls itself with a smaller input until the base case is reached.
-- **We iteratively reduce our problem to the base case:** When the base case is reached, the function returns a result, which is propagated up the call stack to the original function call.
+- **We iteratively reduce our problem to the base case:** When the base case is reached, the function returns a result, propagating up the call stack to the original function call.

 One particular application of recursion is iteration.
 We can iterate over a list by using the following syntax: